spatie/sheets/README.md

 ### Configuring collections

-Sheets is highly configurable if the default configuration doesn't cut it.
+Sheets is highly configurable.
 You can configure each collection separately by using an associative array in `config/sheets.php`.

 ```php
 // config/sheets.php